Clever, loyal and goofy – this is exactly what we get with the Bernedoodle.

 Finally, the toy is the smallest.
 Toy varieties weigh approximately 10 to 24 pounds and stand 12 to 17 inches at the withers.

 - Separation anxiety

 The Bernedoodle makes an excellent companion for many – this is all thanks to their wonderful temperament.
-They are a docile breed who is known to be both affectionate and caring.
+They are a docile breed that is known to be both affectionate and caring.

-Combining the intelligence of the Poodle with the goofy, placid and sweet nature of the Bernese Mountain Dog.
-They are a loving and playful dog.
+Combining the intelligence of the Poodle with the goofy, placid and sweet nature of the Bernese Mountain Dog makes for a loving and playful dog.

-With both parent breeds working dogs, this breed is said to inherit a lively and playful nature.
-They do best in homes where they will have in excess of 60 minutes exercise per day.
+With both parent breeds being working dogs, this breed is said to inherit a lively and playful nature.
+They do best in homes where they will have an excess of 60 minutes of exercise per day.